790gradml/gradML/intro.md

 ### Probabilistic Modeling

+Two important topics in probabilistic modeling are:
+-  incorporating prior
-Two important topics in probabilistic modeling is incorporating prior knowledge from Bayesian perspective and sampling from distribution when probabilistic model is complex.
+knowledge from Bayesian perspective, and
+- sampling from distribution when probabilistic model is complex.

 Most of the key tasks in machine learning are inference tasks.
 For